 A document that may change, modify, delete, extend or add to a Will.
 Carisma Wills does not use codicils.
-It is simpler to create a new Will with the required amendments.
+We advise that you do not use them, and instead, create a new Will.

 A gift in the will that is expressed as taking effect only if a future event takes place such as ‘if and when the child attains 18’.
 The gift only takes effect if the child reaches the age of 18.